masonmark/testing-library-breaks-vitest-browser-mode/README.md

 1. Check out the repo, and stay on the `main` branch.

+1. Run `npm install`.

-2. Run `npm run test` (or `npx vitest`) from the root directory.
+1. Run `npm run test` (or `npx vitest`) from the root directory.

-3. Observe the tests that the tests pass, and rejoice.
+1. Observe the tests that the tests pass, and rejoice.

-4. Add `@testing-library/angular` to the `package.json` file, like this: `npm install @testing-library/angular@latest`
+1. Add `@testing-library/angular` to the `package.json` file, like this: `npm install @testing-library/angular@latest`

-5. Immediately run the tests again, with `npm run test` (or `npx vitest`) from the root directory, and bask in the green successfulness of them.
+1. Immediately run the tests again, with `npm run test` (or `npx vitest`) from the root directory, and bask in the green successfulness of them.
 Congratulate yourself for your own awesomeness.

-6. Do `rm -rf node_modules`.
+1. Do `rm -rf node_modules`.
 If on a Mac with Apple Silicon, do it over and over until their are no weird errors due to your OS's inability to delete files.

-7. Start thinking about all the awesome stuff you are gonna do tonight, and maybe consider ending work early today — you deserve it!
+1. Start thinking about all the awesome stuff you are gonna do tonight, and maybe consider ending work early today — you deserve it!

-8. But just in case, run those tests one more time, with `npm run test` (or `npx vitest`) from the root directory.
+1. But just in case, run those tests one more time, so run `npm install` again, followed by `npm run test` (or `npx vitest`) from the root directory.

-9. 😱 😱 😱 😱 😱 😱 😱 😱 😱 😱 😱
+1. 😱 😱 😱 😱 😱 😱 😱 😱 😱 😱 😱

-10. Note that the tests do not, in fact, pass.
+1. Note that the tests do not, in fact, pass.
 They fail with the error below.
-Feel the confidence you gained earlier, in step 5, slowly morph into existential dread about software development specifically, but also life itself, generally.
+Feel the confidence you gained earlier, in step 6, slowly morph into existential dread about software development specifically, but also life itself, generally.

-11. ???
+1. ???

-12. Profit!
+1. Profit!

 ## Pathological level of detail, with bonus thoughts